ageyev/ageyev.github.io/docs/UN/how_to_expel_rf_from_un.md

 This rule has never been challenged in the UN, and the UN has always been guided by it, and there are a number of relevant precedents, see Scharf, Michael P.
 [Musical Chairs: The Dissolution of States and Membership in the United Nations](https://scholarship.law.cornell.edu/cgi/viewcontent.cgi?article=1338&context=cilj) (Cornell International Law Journal, Volume 28, Issue 1 Winter 1995)

-### Termination of the Soviet Union's existence as an international legal personality, and, consequently, as an UN member.
+### Termination of the Soviet Union's existence as an international legal personality, and, consequently, as UN member.

 On December 8, 1991, the Republic of Belarus, the Russian Soviet Federative Socialist Republic and Ukraine signed the Agreement on the Establishment of the Commonwealth of Independent States (also known as ["the Belovezh Accords"](https://en.wikipedia.org/wiki/Belovezh_Accords)), the main provision of which was: